- Joined

 Most welcomed here is the cartoon Susie -

-The Little Blue Coupe, an automotive riches
+The Little Blue Coupe

 to rags story.
 The cartoon is presented full frame.